Planning to Exit? Follow Your Blueprint

 Paul Niccum is a Business Strategist and author of No Regrets, How to Grow and Then Exit Your Business, Emotionally and Financially Strong! and GrowNOW!
 Your Fast Path to Growth.

-After building six businesses and selling numerous companies to Fortune 100 and Fortune 500 companies, Paradise Capital CEO Paul Niccum has faced the same fears and emotional concerns that all sellers face.
+After building six businesses and selling numerous companies to publicly held companies, Paradise Capital CEO Paul Niccum has faced the same fears and emotional concerns that all sellers face.
 He's both a seller and a buyer—Paul has also acquired eight businesses for his own companies and has been involved in the sale of over 100 companies during his career.